marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

     <iframe width="100%" height="350" src="https://www.youtube.com/embed/Zm0DpUzhOGg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
     </div>

-Entering classEx as a lecturer offers three modes: Overview mode, Lecture mode and Editing mode.
-After login, the screen shows the Overview mode.
+Entering classEx as a lecturer offers three modes: overview mode, lecture mode and editing mode.
+After login, the screen shows the overview mode.
 Here you can organize your games and access all important features of classEx.
-In the Lecture mode you can run games, in the Editing mode you can develop your own games.
+In the lecture mode you can run games, in the Editing mode you can develop your own games.

 .. image:: _static/Overview.PNG
     :alt:  300px